IBM-Cloud/ansible-collection-ibm/docs/ibm_database.rst

 Parameters
 ----------

+  adminpassword (False, str, None)
+    The admin user password for the instance

+  key_protect_key (False, str, None)
+    The CRN of Key protect key

+  point_in_time_recovery_deployment_id (False, str, None)
+    The CRN of source instance

+  key_protect_instance (False, str, None)
+    The CRN of Key protect instance

+  users (False, list, None)
+    None

+  point_in_time_recovery_time (False, str, None)
+    The point in time recovery time stamp of the deployed instance

   plan (True, str, None)
     (Required for new resource) The plan type of the Database instance

-  guid (False, str, None)
-    Unique identifier of resource instance

-  resource_status (False, str, None)
+  remote_leader_id (False, str, None)
-    The status of the resource
+    The CRN of leader database

-  members_disk_allocation_mb (False, int, None)
-    Disk allocation required for cluster

-  groups (False, list, None)
+  tags (False, list, None)
     None

-  resource_name (False, str, None)
+  backup_id (False, str, None)
-    The name of the resource
+    The CRN of backup source database

-  resource_group_id (False, str, None)
-    The id of the resource group in which the Database instance is present

-  users (False, list, None)
-    None

   whitelist (False, list, None)
     None

-  resource_crn (False, str, None)
-    The crn of the resource

-  name (True, str, None)
-    (Required for new resource) Resource instance name for example, my Database instance

-  adminuser (False, str, None)
-    The admin user id for the instance

   service_endpoints (False, str, public)
     Types of the service endpoints.
 Possible values are 'public', 'private', 'public-and-private'.

-  key_protect_key (False, str, None)
+  name (True, str, None)
-    The CRN of Key protect key
+    (Required for new resource) Resource instance name for example, my Database instance

   location (True, str, None)
     (Required for new resource) The location or the region in which Database instance exists

-  key_protect_instance (False, str, None)
-    The CRN of Key protect instance

-  resource_controller_url (False, str, None)
-    The URL of the IBM Cloud dashboard that can be used to explore and view details about the resource

-  members_cpu_allocation_count (False, int, None)
-    CPU allocation required for cluster

-  point_in_time_recovery_deployment_id (False, str, None)
-    The CRN of source instance

-  point_in_time_recovery_time (False, str, None)
-    The point in time recovery time stamp of the deployed instance

-  resource_group_name (False, str, None)
-    The resource group name in which resource is provisioned

-  members_memory_allocation_mb (False, int, None)
-    Memory allocation required for cluster

-  tags (False, list, None)
-    None

-  connectionstrings (False, list, None)
-    None

   service (True, str, None)
     (Required for new resource) The name of the Cloud Internet database service

-  status (False, str, None)
-    The resource instance status

-  adminpassword (False, str, None)
-    The admin user password for the instance

-  version (False, str, None)
-    The database version to provision if specified

-  backup_id (False, str, None)
-    The CRN of backup source database

-  remote_leader_id (False, str, None)
-    The CRN of leader database

   id (False, str, None)